troclaux/notes/javascript.md

 - `#` indicates that a variable is private and should not be accesses directly from outside the class
   - e.g. `#age`

+## javascript execution model

+> javascript execution requires the cooperation of two pieces of harwdware: javascript engine and host environment

+> javascript runs inside an environment, and each environment gives it new functionalities

+- browser: `document`, `window`, events (e.g. `click`)
+- node.js: `require()`, file system access, etc
+- react native: its own API and event system
+- deno: its own API and event system

+## event loop

+> waits for and handles events

+- functions:
+  - wait for user actions
+  - runs event handler functions
+  - timers like `setTimeout`

+- is part of the host environment (e.g. browser engine or node.js)
+  - implemented by the browser engine (in chrome: blink + V8)
+  - implemented in node using the library libuv

 ## ECMAScript